varunkumardev/amitmerchant1990.github.io/_posts/2018-12-11-five-must-have-things-for-your-jekyll-powered-blog.md

 title: 5 must have things for your jekyll powered blog
 ---

 Let's talk about Jekyll today.
 [Jekyll](https://jekyllrb.com/) is a blog aware, static website generator which is perfect for personal, project and organization sites.
 I've been using Jekyll for this blog for quite sometime now.
 Three years to be exact.
-And the best thing about Jekyll is that you can host it on GitHub pages for free without compromising the speed or any other factors likewise.
+And the best thing about Jekyll is that you can host it on [GitHub Pages](https://pages.github.com/) for free without compromising the speed or any other factors likewise.

 Today, I'm goind to list 5 things that I'm using on my blog which are helpful if you want to be pro in blogging using Jekyll or you're just starting with it.